 You can get points every day by searching through Bing on desktop and mobile, using Edge as your browser, and engaging with the daily bonus ‘click activities’.
 To get the most points, it’s best to set Edge as your default browser and Bing as your default search engine on both your computer and your phone - though yes, we’re afraid that does mean using Bing all the time.

-Maximise your daily points and you can just about his 28,000 points in three or four months - pretty much the same amount of time that $25 gift card will last if you spend it on the ad-supported Hulu Basic plan.
+Maximise your daily points and you can just about his 28,000 points in three or four months - pretty much the same amount of time that $25 gift card will last if you spend it on the ad-supported Hulu Basic plan, or the new college plan.

 Keep doing this and you can essentially have Hulu forever - or at least as long as the system lasts - though it won’t be quite enough to cover the pricier ad-free plan we’re afraid.